-As part of any investigation, and before making a report to the Student Disciplinary Panel, the AI will conduct an interview with the student(s) against whom the allegation(s) of misconduct have been made.
-The AI will inform the student(s) as soon as possible of the alleged offence or offences and give reasonable notice of the time, date and place at which the student(s) may attend.
-The student(s) will have an opportunity to submit a written statement regarding the allegation(s) before the meeting, which should indicate whether s/he intends to admit or deny responsibility.
-At the meeting, the student(s) may only be accompanied by another member of the University community, i.e. a fellow student, a member of staff or a member of the Students' Association Executive, or University support worker The student(s) will have the opportunity to present evidence and/or make a statement in mitigation, if s/he wishes.
-Failure to attend the meeting will not preclude the AI from making their report to the Student Disciplinary Panel, based on the evidence available.
-The AI will also gather evidence from other sources, such as witness statements and may also conduct interviews with members of staff and/or other students.
-The AI will consult Student and Academic Services to ascertain whether the student has a previous record of misconduct.
+As part of any investigation, and before making a report to the Student Disciplinary Panel, the Al will normally conduct an interview with the student(s) against whom the allegation(s) of misconduct have been made.
+The Al will inform the student(s) as soon as possible of the alleged offence or offences and give reasonable notice of the time, date and place at which the student(s) may attend.
+The student(s) will have an opportunity to submit a written statement regarding the allegation(s) before the meeting, which should indicate whether they intend to admit or deny responsibility.
+At the meeting, the student(s) may only be accompanied by another member of the University community, i.e. a fellow student, a member of staff or a member of Abertay Students' Association, or University support worker.
+The student(s) will have the opportunity to present evidence and/or make a statement in mitigation, if they wish.
+Failure to attend the meeting will not preclude the Al from making their report to the Student Disciplinary Panel, based on the evidence available.
+The Al will also gather evidence from other sources, such as witness statements, and may also conduct interviews with members of staff and/or other students.
+The Al will consult Student and Academic Services to ascertain whether the student has a previous record of misconduct.

-Reporting Person(s)
+Reporting Person(s) (if applicable)

-At the same time, an AI with no prior involvement with the student(s) against whom the allegation(s) of misconduct has been made will contact the student(s) making the allegation(s) of misconduct.
+Where a complaint (i.e. report of alleged misconduct) has been made by a student, an AI with no prior involvement with the Responding Student(s) will contact the student(s) making the allegation(s) of misconduct and will normally conduct an interview with them to confirm their version of events.
 The AI will give reasonable notice of the time, date and place at which the student(s) may attend.
-The student will have an opportunity to submit a written statement regarding the allegation(s) prior to the meeting, at which they may be accompanied by another member of the University community (i.e. a fellow student, a member of staff or a member of the Students' Association Executive, or University support worker), and to present evidence.
+The student will have an opportunity to submit a written statement regarding the allegation(s) prior to the meeting, at which they may be accompanied by another member of the University community (i.e. a fellow student, a member of staff or a member of Abertay Students' Association, or University support worker), and to present evidence.
 The AI will also gather evidence from other sources, such as witness statements.
 They may also conduct interviews with members of staff and/or other students.

-In both cases, the AI will encourage the student(s) to seek support from relevant sources, both internal and external to the University1.
+In both cases, the AIs will encourage the student(s) to seek support from relevant sources, both internal and external to the University2.